tyomhk2015/hotTweets/README.md

 # Hot Tweets
-Get a collection of the most popular or the most interesting tweets, and display them in a gallery mode.
+Get hands used to React.js and Firebase.